mkaul/lit-ccm/README.md

    */

   static get dependencies(){
-    // Array of other components
+    // Array of other components as static property
   }

   init(){